Enterprise Resource Planning Systems Transform, Integrate and Scale Businesses

-So here is an introduction to what ERP really is, to give you a deeper understanding of what ERP actually is and what it can do for you in transforming your business operations.
+In this article we want to give you an introduction to what ERP really is, to give you a deeper understanding of what it can do for you in transforming your business operations.

-We could start off by telling you that ERP is an acronym for Enterprise Resource Planning, but even elaborating on the acronym doesn’t help much in understanding what ERP really is or what it can do for you.
-To get a real grasp for what ERP really means we need to take a perspective of our business and its people, processes and systems, and break that down into the various functionality that your business needs to make it run at full pace.
-This includes things like CRM (Customer Relationship Management), HR, Financials, inventory… and the list goes on.
+We could start off by telling you that ERP is an acronym for Enterprise Resource Planning, but even elaborating on the acronym doesn’t help much in understanding what ERP really is or what it can do.
+To get a real grasp for what ERP really means we need to grasp the correct perspective of our businesses people, processes and systems, and break that down into the various functionality that your business needs to make it run at full pace.
+This includes things like CRM (Customer Relationship Management), HR, Financials, inventory… the list goes on.
 Essentially, ERP Software takes these core processes, systems and functions and places them into one streamlined solution.

-Probably the most important feature of all ERP systems is that your data is held on one central location, feeding into each facet of your system with the data that each particular division or processes need to function.
+Probably the most important feature of all ERP systems is that your data is held on one central location, feeding into each facet of your system with the information that each particular division or processes needs to function.
 This means that the data is used throughout the different teams and processes in your business will be accurate and consistent.

 Reporting and Automation can also be simplified with the use of ERP software.
 With multiple systems and processes, employees can find themselves maintaining separate databases and spreadsheets manually, taking up time inputting and merging data to generate reports.
 With multiple processes, systems and a central data point, ERP Software can allow staff to pull off complex reports from one location.
-ERP often can also contain job specific dashboards displaying KPI’s and Business Performance stats relevant to specific departments.
+ERP often can also contain job specific dashboards displaying KPIs and Business Performance Data relevant to specific departments and job roles.

 Origins of ERP